 The principal aim of this course is to develop student's expertise in their subject and ability to apply fundamental research skills while offering a pathway from undergraduate study to an academic career.
-Students would gain this opportunity while working with and supporting nationally and internationally acknowledged experts in the area of 'green media'.
-The MRes is also designed to offer transferrable and employment-related skills in, for example, project planning and management, time management, research and data analysis, digital literacy, and communicating complex ideas in writing.
+Students would gain this opportunity while working with and supporting nationally and internationally acknowledged experts in the area of Sociology.
+The MRes is also designed to offer transferrable and employment-related skills in, for example, project planning and management, time management, research and data analysis, digital literacy, and communicating complex ideas orally and in writing.
 Lastly, the option of a PGCert in Research could offer new members of staff and/or early career researchers an opportunity to develop research skills and research experience by means of the support offered through a structured programme.

-This MRes' most distinctive feature is its 'apprenticeship' model.
-This allows the student to acquire research expertise in developing and executing their own project while working alongside experts in the University's Green Voices Research Group.
-The MRes offers, moreover, the opportunity to support, develop and contribute to those specialisms and to acquire experience both of working within an academic community and institution and of specific tasks such as assisting with a member of staff's research (e.g. sourcing data required for a funding bid).
-With no other provision in the UK for an MRes in Green Media, and relatively little regional provision even for Media or Cultural Studies at this level, the course provides a unique opportunity empowering students towards a postgraduate career in their chosen field.
+This MRes' most distinctive feature is its model of guided support and mentoring.
+This allows the student to acquire research expertise in developing and executing their own project while working alongside experts in the Sociology course team.
+The MRes offers, moreover, the opportunity to support, develop and contribute to those specialisms and to acquire experience of working within an academic community.
+With limited provision in the UK of MRes' in Sociology, and only one equivalent course available within the region, this course provides a unique opportunity empowering students towards a postgraduate career in their chosen field.